jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.addEmptyLabel(title)`
     Does the same as add a *label*, except there's no parameter to set any text.

+* `.addSelectableLabel(title, text=None)`
+    This adds a label whose text can be selected with the mouse.
+    This is really just a *read-only* entry, disguised to look like a label.
+    But it seems to do the trick...

 * `.addFlashLabel(title, text=None)`
     This adds a flashing *label*, that will alternate between the foreground and background colours.